 Fish by Moonlite

-And while it might look simple (there are only about half a dozen items to choose from), the methods and recipes are anything but.
-Take the potato cakes for instance.
-They’re hand-cut from whole potatoes, then cooked in water with salt and fresh bay leaves.
-Battered and fried to order.
+Take the potato cakes for instance: they’re hand-cut from whole potatoes, cooked in water with salt and fresh bay leaves, then battered and fried to order.

-The fish of the day and calamari fly out the door here, especially in the warmer months.
-But if you’re staying somewhere with self-catering, you’d do well to pick up a fresh fillet and some prawns to take back with you.
+The fish of the day (King George Whiting, pink snapper or flathead, usually) and calamari fly out the door here, especially in the warmer months.
+But if you’re staying somewhere with self-catering, you’d do well to pick up a fresh fillet and some prawns to take back to the digs.